Argo-Navis-Dev/php-anchor-sdk/docs/sep-31.md

 ```

-All endpoints requires SEP-10 authentication, therefore we need to pass the verified jwt token.
+All endpoints require SEP-10 authentication, therefore we need to pass the verified jwt token.
 We can do this by setting our `StellarAuthMiddleware` class as a middleware to the routes.
 This process is described [here](https://github.com/Argo-Navis-Dev/php-anchor-sdk/blob/main/docs/sep-10.md).

 By linking the routes, the incoming request is passed to our controller.
 Here, we need to extract the validated jwt token auth data from the request to be able to pass it to the `Sep31Service` provided by the SDK.